-Under the Children's Health Insurance Program Reauthorization Act (CHIPRA) of 2009, eligible qualified Lawfully Residing children will be funded under Title XXI.
-If the documentation has expired, during their twelve (12) full months of HFP enrollment, they will be subjected to re-verification of documentation at the Annual Eligibility Review (AER) process, to ensure their status remains valid and they are still eligible for funding under Title XXI.
-If the documentation has expired, after being enrolled, and can not re-verify their status remains valid, they will be disenrolled on the last day of their anniversary month.
+If the immigration documentation or proof of lawful residency has expired, during their twelve (12) full months of HFP enrollment, they will be subjected to reverification of immigration documentation and proof of lawful residency at the Annual Eligibility Review (AER) process, to ensure their status remains valid and they are still eligible for funding under Title XXI.
+If the immigration documentation or proof of lawful residency has expired, after being enrolled, and can not re-verify their status remains valid, they will be disenrolled on the last day of their anniversary month.